-People often ask me how to best deal with behaviors like backstabbing, ridicule and aggressive tactics, such as the challenge of being put down in front of others.
+People often ask me how to best deal with behaviors like backstabbing, ridicule, and aggressive tactics, such as the challenge of being put down in front of others.

 The best way to learn how to deal with these behaviors is to practice using “I” statements to manage these difficult situations.
-Use statements that begin with “I” is to take ownership of your part in the situation.
+Use statements that begin with “I” are to take ownership of your part in the situation.

 - Reduce defensiveness

 - Enable the listener to focus on the message; it’s harder to argue with facts than feelings

 - Keep the exchange devoid of assumptions or judgments

 Here’s How it works:

-When you state “I feel” you’re sharing a feeling, not a thinking descriptor that starts with “I think” – start with “I feel” or “I felt”.
+When you state “I feel” you’re sharing a feeling, not a thinking descriptor that starts with, “I think” – start with “I feel” or “I felt”.
 For example, “I felt embarrassed when my competency was challenged at the meeting this morning.”

-When you state “When” you want to state facts, issues and behaviors and avoid personalities and labels.
-For example, “I felt embarrassed when my competency was challenged at the meeting when I shared my estimated time-line of the project.”
+When you state “When” you want to state facts, issues, and behaviors and avoid personalities and labels.
+For example, “I felt embarrassed when my competency was challenged at the meeting when I shared my estimated timeline of the project.”

 And “Because”, describes the effect or the impact.
-For example, “I get thrown off when I feel my competency is being challenged, because I don’t want people to be concerned about the outcome of the project.”
+For example, “I get thrown off when I feel my competency is being challenged because I don’t want people to be concerned about the outcome of the project.”